Gear Diary Results of the Whats Your Primary eBookstore Poll photo

 Ditto on Judie’s post.
 I bought from eReader for years, but now they won’t sell most books to me because of country restrictions.
 I have a Kindle now and I buy exclusively from there.
 I’m yet to find a book that I want that they don’t have.

 So why aren’t people shopping elsewhere?
 Basically, the bigger stores locked them in with better devices and flexibility.
-Amazon has pricing, reach and less geo-restrictions, while B&N has the lure of physical stores to augment the digital experience. iBooks has some fans, but it seems the majority of voters didn’t want to be locked into the iOS ecosystem for all their book purchases.
+Amazon has pricing, reach and fewer geo-restrictions, while B&N has the lure of physical stores to augment the digital experience. iBooks has some fans, but it seems the majority of voters didn’t want to be locked into the iOS ecosystem for all their book purchases.

 Kobo is a funny one.
-They actually offer a fair bit of international exposure, but unfortunately it seems to still throttle their overall marketshare.
+They actually offer a fair bit of international exposure, but unfortunately, it seems to still throttle their overall marketshare.
 However, while the broader numbers claim to be 5%, we came in far higher at 13%.
 And really, whether it’s 5%, 13% or 1%, if it’s enough to keep them in business and serving customers who aren’t reached by B&N, iBooks, or Amazon, that’s what’s important!

 Or as one commenter put it: